-May be applicable depending on topic; consult with AFAM program co-directors for approval.
+^{}May be applicable depending on topic; consult with AFAM program director for approval.

-Note: Courses may not be used for credit in the student's major and the AFAM minor without permission of the minor program co-directors.
+Note: Courses may not be used for credit in the student's major and the AFAM minor without permission of the minor program director.

 A grade point average of 2.00 is required for all courses taken in residence that may be applied to the minor.